 The main workspace consists of a menu bar, toolbars, workspace panes and the central window area which is comprised of Double Oblique, 3D-MIP and Velocity image viewports.
-There are also results and properties panes.
+There are also

-Figure 1 : Workspace Overview
+Figure 1: Workspace Overview

 You can customize the workspace by hiding, resizing or moving the workspace panes and toolbars.
 Any changes that you make to the workspace are saved for each individual Windows user.